 There was another curious incident a few days later when I was driving north across the island of Lewis and Harris.
 I was heading back towards Stornoway where I was booked on the late afternoon ferry to Ullapool.
 I still had time in hand when I came across a very narrow road leading uphill off to the left, signposted to Aird Uig.
 The name on the signpost and on my Ordnance Survey map meant nothing to me.
 Eventually, after winding gently uphill for several miles, I was brought to a halt by roughly hand-painted, fading 'No Entry' and 'Keep Out' signs on a rudimentary fence across the road.
 It was obviously an abandoned military site of some sort but I knew instantly that I had been there before.
 I got out of the car and studied the scene closely.
 I looked around to see if there was anyone I could talk to but there was no-one in sight; indeed I couldn't recall seeing a single soul or vehicle since I'd turned off the main road towards Stornoway about half an hour earlier.

 As I continued to stare, more memories stirred.
-I could identify the prefabricated hut in which I knew I had spent a night, or nights.
+I could identify the prefabricated hut in which I knew I had spent a night, or nights at some time in the distant past.
 I could see the building that had been the guard room and I could recognise the layout of the main camp roads, one of which led uphill to the headland beyond overlooking the Atlantic Ocean.
 It was a most unsettling experience because I couldn't imagine why I would ever have had a reason to be there before.
 After perhaps 15 minutes studying the scene I suddenly realised that if I didn't set off back to the Ullapool road I was in danger of missing my ferry connection.
 The journey right across the island from west to east was about 35 miles and I reached Stornoway Harbour with just a few minutes to spare.
 Once I was on board the ferry I asked a couple of crew members if they could tell me anything about Aird Uig.
 One had never heard of it and the other had heard of a village of that name but didn't know anything about a military base there.

 On my return to North Luffenham I searched all my diaries and flying log books but I couldn't find any reference to Aird Uig and I seem to have forgotten about that mysterious military base for the next 24 years.
 Then, in 2001, I discovered from the Internet that Aird Uig was once an RAF radar installation where a massive Type 80 air defence radar was in operation in the early 1960s.
 Type 80 Radars were state-of-the-art in the 1960s.
-At that period I was an Air Electronics Officer on No 18 Squadron at RAF Finningley and we used to fly electronic counter-measures sorties to test the efficacy of the UK air defence radars.
+At that period I had been an Air Electronics Officer on No 18 Squadron at RAF Finningley and we used to fly electronic counter-measures sorties to test the efficacy of the UK air defence radars.
 During my time on 18 Squadron I was sent on several official visits to Type 80 radar sites to talk tactics with the operators.
 Those visits were always classified Secret so I never made any mention of them in my personal diaries - but I still have clear memories about the ones I know I visited.
 Perhaps I made such a visit to Aird Uig but, if so, I have absolutely no memory of how I got there or when.

 In 2015 there are several Internet sites about Aird Uig and the former radar station on the Atlantic headland, many with then-and-now pictures.
 Since finding those pages I am even more certain I was there in the 1960s but I must have been brain-washed on my return!